fairyplace-mailer/botcat_chat/docs/spec.md

 ## 0. Context and scope

 This repository contains BotCat Consultant – a web chat (Next.js) with a backend on Vercel.
-The backend integrates with OpenAI, persists transcripts, and (when finalized by the orchestrator) generates internal transcript artifacts and sends an internal notification email.
+The backend integrates with OpenAI, persists transcripts, and (when finalized by the orchestrator) generates transcript artifacts and sends an internal notification email.

 ### 0.1 Product versions